prithvirajkumar48/Weather-App/README.md

-CLick the link given below which will take you to the Weather forecast app:- https://ioweather.netlify.app/
+CLick on the given link which will take you to the Weather forecast app:- https://ioweather.netlify.app/